xiaoyuxie-vico/PyDimension/README.md

 ## Relationship to PyDimension v1.0

 - **This branch (`main`) – PyDimension**
-  Modern, modular Python package (`pydimension/*`) with command-line tools, Python API, and a Streamlit web app for running full pipelines.
+  Modern, modular Python package (`pydimension/*`) with command-line tools, Python API and a Streamlit web app for running full pipelines.

 - **Legacy research code (`v1.0` branch) – PyDimension v1.0**
   Original research notebooks and scripts for PDE discovery and case studies used in the paper (kept for reproducibility).